manavortex/FurnitureCatalogue/CONTRIBUTING.md

 # How to Contribute

+It's best to check first before putting too much work into code changes.
+Because otherwise you won't know beforehand if the feature will make it into the AddOn.

+You can:

+- open an issue (bug report, or feature request)
+- start a discussion here or on ESOUI
+- create a small draft PR

 ## Recommended Update Flow

 1. 🍴 **fork** the latest dev branch (default)
-   - or create a new branch from dev if you're working directly on the main repository
+   - or create a new branch from dev if you're a maintainer
 2. 🛠️ **update** your branch with your changes
 3. 📬 send a **PR** pointing to the dev branch
    - if you're not ready yet but want to show or discuss your changes, you can make it a draft PR